 - Robust versioning/snapshot mechanisms

-- Define and view custom Independent Estimates At Complete (IEAC) using the EcoSys EPC formula builder
+- Define and view custom Independent Estimates At Complete (IEAC) using the EcoSys formula builder

 - Roll up EV across projects for visibility into programs, portfolios, divisions, etc.